-CONCLUSION
+CONCLUSION:

-The Draft PMP and recommended Circulation Element policies have been reviewed at Active Transportation Committee meetings and public workshops.
-Approval of the PMP and the General Plan Amendment will promote a pedestrian-friendly environment and complete streets network.
+The Draft PMP and recommended Circulation Element policies have been reviewed at public workshops, Active Transportation Committee meetings and the Planning Commission.
+Approval of the PMP and the General Plan Circulation Element Amendment will promote a pedestrian-friendly environment and complete streets network.
 The recommended policies and PMP will help the City achieve the vision identified in the City's Active Transportation Plan for a comprehensive and visible active transportation network promoting safety, education, health, recreation, and access to important locations within the city while connecting to the larger regional network.